Algebraic theories of power operations: Lubin-Tate spectra

 \begin{ex} In Chatham-Hahn-Yuan \cite{chathamhahnyuan2019wilson}, an interesting family of $\bbE_\infty$ ring spectra $R_{h-1}$ at chromatic height $h$ are constructed, and left open is the question of whether there exists an $\bbE_\infty$ map $R_{h-1}\rightarrow E$, where $E$ is a Lubin-Tate spectrum of height $h$.
 Combining \cite[Theorem 7.6]{chathamhahnyuan2019wilson} with the preceding, we learn that there are $\bbE_\infty$ maps $R_1\rightarrow E$ whenever $E$ is a Lubin-Tate spectrum of height $2$ associated to a supersingular elliptic curve. \tqed \end{ex}

 \begin{ex} Given an arbitrary $\bbE_\infty$ ring spectrum $R$, we may define

 We considered the case where $R$ is an $\bbE_\infty$ algebra over $\bbF_p$ in \cref{ex:affineline}.
 By construction, $\bbA^1(R)$ carries the structure of a strictly commutative monoid.
 The subspace $\bbG_m(R)\subset\bbA^1(R)$ is a collection of path components, and can be regarded as a $\bbZ$-module, i.e.\ deloops to a connective $H\bbZ$-module.
+In particular $\pi_n \bbG_m(R)$ is indepenent of the choice of basepoint for all $n\geq 1$; the same is not generally true for $\bbA^1(R)$, as seen in the following example.

 We can describe $\bbA^1(KU)$ as a simple example illustrating the use of \cref{thm:emapss}.
 Write $\widehat{\bbZ} = \prod_p \bbZ_p$ for the profinite integers.
 Then $\pi_0 \bbA^1(KU) = \{-1,0,1\}$,

 and there are short exact sequences